HughMorris01/EXGenetics-Application/README.md

 ExGenetics is a startup cannabis company located in upstate NY.
-Right now the project exists as a static website protype and is on pause until the owner receives full authorization to operate from the state.